- About project

 - International services

-Monaenkov Alexander Sergeevitch, head of the department, doctor of agricultural science
+Monaenkov Alexander Sergeevitch, head of the department, doctor of of agricultural science

 Shkurinskiy Vyacheslav Alexandrovitch, postgraduate student